-Practical exams focused on low level C capabilities, threads in Java, shared memory and message passing.
-In addition, participation in class and a final homework on Swing and background threads will be part of the final evaluation.
+Practical exams focused on low level C capabilities, threads in Java and Concurrency using shared memory.
+In addition, participation in class and a final homework on Swing and background threads will be part of the final mark.

 Dr. Sergio Gálvez Rojas galvez@uma.es Room 3.2.28